+- A mix of a tutorial and a lab

+- For first year undergrads only

-- A mix of a tutorial and a lab - Students learn theoretical concepts and experimental skills through hands-on activities - Research shows students learn more effectively through participation - ▶ Work in small groups
+- Students learn theoretical concepts and experimental skills through hands-on activities

+- Research shows students learn more effectively through participation

+- Work in small groups

 "Tell me and I forget.
 Show me and I remember.
 Involve me and I understand." - various attributions